Bachelor/Master Thesis: Meta-Learning for Personalized Human Activity Recognition

 Most HAR systems are built on generalized models trained across diverse populations.
 However, human actions vary greatly between individuals due to factors such as age, gender, and lifestyle.
 This variability often leads to reduced performance when generalized models are applied to new subjects, especially when only limited personal data is available.

-To overcome this limitation, personalization methods have been explored.
-While transfer learning and few-shot learning approaches provide some adaptation capability, they remain constrained in flexibility and data efficiency.
-A promising solution is meta-learning, which trains models to quickly adapt to new tasks (in this case new subjects) with minimal data.
+To address this limitation, various personalization methods have been explored.
+While transfer learning and few-shot learning offer some adaptation capabilities [1][2], they remain limited in flexibility, efficiency, and overall performance.
+A more promising approach is meta-learning, which trains models to rapidly adapt to new tasks, in our case new subjects, with minimal data.
+Although prior work has applied meta-learning to personalized HAR [3], these efforts have primarily relied on MAML [4], which involves bi-level optimization and is therefore computationally inefficient.

 Tasks